NativeScript/docs-v7/docs/ui/components/DataForm/dataform-styling.md

 }
 ```

 The above example uses the `RadDataForm` and `PropertyEditor` selectors.
-Here's how you can use the other available selectors (`DataFormEditorCore` and `DataFormEditorLabel`) to match the separate elements of the form:
+Here's how you can use the other available selectors (`DataFormEditorCore` and `DataFormEditorLabel`) to match the separate elements of the form and also how to apply a different style to editors while they are focussed:

 #### Example 2: Applying css with the PropertyEditor, DataFormEditorLabel and DataFormEditorCore type selectors